 Of his more recent major works, I’d suggest beginning with either You Must Change Your Life or In the World Interior of Capital, depending on whether you are most interested in philosophy of the self or philosophy of the world.

-The latter develops ideas in his monumental Spheres trilogy of books – Bubbles, Globes, Foam – but only the first is currently in English translation.
+The latter develops ideas in his monumental Spheres trilogy of books – Bubbles, Globes, Foam – but as yet only the first is available in English translation; the second part is in press.
 Parts of the analysis also appeared in the short book Terror from the Air, and two excerpts in Society and Space (one of which is open access).
 You can hear me discussing the work here – a presentation at the 2013 AAG meeting.

 You Must Change Your Life develops some of the ideas of his controversial ‘Rules for the Human Zoo’ piece, which appeared as a short book in German and French, but was published in article form in Society and Space in 2009.